twolfson/twolfson.com/articles/learning-to-forget.md

 - Dividing mental space for personal and work
 - Mental foresight

+# Common knowledge
-# Remembering an item/set of items for later
+## Remembering an item/set of items for later
 This is a canonical example of practical forgetting.
 We have a list of things we want to remember for a later time but there are so many that it's impractical to keep on thinking about them now.
 These can be tasks that need to be done (e.g. visiting the doctor, writing a blog post) or tangible items (e.g. buying specific groceries).

 Depending on the situation, there are a few different solutions: